Kudaes/Eclipse/README.md

 	[+] PEB successfully patched.
 	[-] Resuming process...

 Inspecting the newly spawned `rdpclip.exe` process with PH will reveal that `exporttracer.dll` has been loaded.
-The ExportTracer acts as a proxy, meaning it loads the legitimate `crypt32.dll` to forward all the received calls, but it will also register in `C:\Temp\logfile.txt` all the functions from `crypt32.dll` that have been called from `rdpclip.exe`:
+The ExportTracer acts as a proxy, meaning it loads the legitimate `crypt32.dll` to forward to it all the received calls, but it will also register in `C:\Temp\logfile.txt` all the functions of `crypt32.dll` that have been called from `rdpclip.exe`:

 ![exporttracer.dll loaded in rdpclip.exe.](/images/exporttracer.PNG "exporttracer.dll loaded in rdpclip.exe.")
 ![Log file.](/images/exporttracer_log.PNG "Log file.")

-Now, we just need to use `ADPT` once again to create a proxy dll that runs our desired payload on one of the called functions.
+Now, we just need to use `ADPT` once again to create a proxy dll that runs our desired payload in one of the functions present in the log file generated by the ExportTracer DLL.
 In this case, I select the first one, `I_CryptCreateLruCache`:

 	C:\Path\To\ADPT\Generator\target\release> generator.exe -m proxy -p C:\Windows\System32\crypt32.dll -e I_CryptCreateLruCache
 	C:\Path\To\ADPT\ProxyDll> cargo build --release

-Change the `loadFrom` field of the manifest file to point to the generated `proxydll.dll` and embed the manifest in `eclipse.exe` as before.
+Change the `loadFrom` field of the `C:\Temp\rdpclip.exe.manifest` file to point to the generated `proxydll.dll` and embed the manifest in `eclipse.exe` as before.
 Kill the previously spawned `rdpclip.exe` process (only one `rdpclip.exe` can be running per user session) and run Eclipse once again.
 The ProxyDll will be loaded and the payload inserted in the `I_CryptCreateLruCache` function will be executed within `rdpclip.exe` (in this case, just an infinite loop in a new thread):

 ![Main AC hijacked.](/images/proxydll.PNG "Main AC hijacked.")